 Creating Models from Request Data

-In your controller, you’ve probably done something like this to create a pretty simple model:
+In your controller you have probably done something like this to create a model:

 Both a perfectly valid options and I’ve been doing this myself in my projects.
-However, recently I was thinking it is very possible to access input from the form that hasn’t been validated.
-Looking at this, how do I know those are validated inputs?
+However, recently I was thinking it is very possible to access input from the form that has not been validated.
+Looking at this example, how do I know those are validated inputs?

-When I’m in my controller, I don’t know if the form has validated the
+When I’m in my controller I do not know if the form has validated the